cmugpi/learn-git/src/pres.md

 Anyone can use git.
 It is free and open-source software.

 On the command line, the program name for working with git is called `git`.
-Try this out to see if you have git installed:
+It's available on the Andrew machines when you `ssh` in.

 	$ git --version
 	git version <something>